-“We’ve entered a new phase of the pandemic, and we know more about the virus than ever before,” said Dr. Mohamed Yassin, chief of infectious diseases at the University of Pittsburgh Medical Center Mercy in Pittsburgh, PA.
-“We know that vaccines provide the best protection from COVID-related hospitalization and death.
+“We’ve entered a new phase of the pandemic, and we know more about the virus than ever before,” said Dr. Bhagy Navalkele, associate professor at University of Mississippi Medical Center in Jackson, MS. “We know that vaccines provide the best protection from COVID-related hospitalization and death.
 Boosters then add an extra layer of protection.”

 Here is what people should know about the COVID boosters:

 Boosters provide the best protection against severe illness and death.
 Over time, vaccines may become less effective at preventing COVID, and just because you’ve had COVID doesn’t mean you can’t get it again.
 Getting boosted extends your protection and keeps you safer from emerging variants.
 A booster shot is another dose that—as the name suggests—boosts immunity to the virus as time passes.
 Vaccinated people who have also had a booster are less likely to get sick; but if they do catch the virus, the illness is usually less severe.
 For adults ages 65 or older, boosters can more than double their protection.